josemotta/IoT.Starter.Pi.Thing/README.md

 In order to keep `home-ui` and `home-web` away from the security questions, this [post](https://medium.com/@oliver.zampieri/self-signed-ssl-reverse-proxy-with-docker-dbfc78c05b41) from Oliver Zampieri shows how to *set up a reverse proxy with `NginX` in a docker container, and configure it with self signed certificates*.

-A new `proxy.Dockerfile` is created to handle security protocol, and access the `Thing` device using  `htpps` and SSL.
+A new `proxy.Dockerfile` is created to handle security protocol, and secure the `Thing` device using  `htpps` and SSL.

 	# Self-signed SSL reverse proxy with docker
 	#